-Efforts to Realize Highly Transparent and Effective Management the status of their area of responsibilities.
+Efforts to Realize Highly Transparent and Effective Management

-- The Chairperson of the Board of Directors and the Chairperson of statutory committees (Nominating Committee, Compensation Committee, and Audit Committee) are independent Outside Directors. - The Chairperson of the Board of Directors participates in the Group Executive Committee as an observer. - Pre-briefings to independent Outside Directors, information sharing and mutual exchange of opinions through meetings only for independent Outside Directors, and the feeding back of results to Executive Officers as well as reports and shares progress of initiatives led by each business/function so that Executive Officers mutually confirm
+- The Chairperson of the Board of Directors and the Chairperson of statutory committees (Nominating Committee, Compensation Committee, and Audit Committee) are independent Outside Directors. - The Chairperson of the Board of Directors participates in the Group Executive Committee as an observer. - Pre-briefings to independent Outside Directors, information sharing and mutual exchange of opinions through meetings only for independent Outside Directors, and the feeding back of results to Executive Officers